 - A searing sensation or a throbbing sensation

 - Spasms in the muscles, especially at night

 - Discolouration of the skin, as well as heaviness or weariness in the legs

 Although there is no evidence that people can prevent varicose veins from developing, they may undertake a variety of lifestyle adjustments that may help to alleviate symptoms and prevent varicose veins from deteriorating.
 Also, read the top tips for after a varicose vein treatment

 - Avoiding lengthy durations of standing or sitting

 - When sitting, lying down, or sleeping, lift the afflicted region above the level of the heart

 - If you're overweight, you should try to shed the weight

 - Wearing tight-fitting clothing and high-heeled shoes for lengthy periods should be avoided

-Proper diet, exercise and maintaining a good lifestyle is essential to prevent any type of disease.
+Proper diet, exercise for varicose veins, and maintaining a good lifestyle are essential to prevent any type of disease.